winnieau/blackjack/README.md

 Find a link to our deployed Blackjack app [here](https://pure-refuge-7844.herokuapp.com/)

-Others who contributed to this repository:
+Others who contributed to this project:
 ---

 * [Parminder Sanghera](https://github.com/ajitsy)